openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 ### Open Loop
 * AAPS continuously evaluates all available data (IOB, COB, BG...) and makes treatment suggestions on how to adjust your therapy if necessary.
 * The suggestions will not be executed automatically (as in closed loop) have to be entered manually into the pump or by using a button in case you are using a compatible pump (Dana R/RS or Accu Chek Combo).
-* This option is for getting to know how AndroidAPS works or if you are using an unsupported pump.
+* This option is for getting to know how AAPS works or if you are using an unsupported pump.

 (Config-Builder-closed-loop)=
 ### Closed Loop